Reviews You Can Rely On

 E-Bike Controls

 The Wire Peak uses Shimano's E7000 switch unit and display.
 The display is a simple 3.5cm monochrome LCD that displays your pedal assist mode, the battery's state of charge, and your current speed.
-A small button on the lower side of the display lets you toggle through different screens and access more information about your ride.
+A small button located on the lower side of the display allows you to toggle through different screens and access additional information about your ride.
 You can view your estimated range, maximum speed, average speed, and a host of other useful data points.

 The switch unit is mounted just inside the left handlebar grip, where your thumb has easy access to the two buttons.
 Pushing up or down adjusts your pedal assist modes from OFF, ECO, TRAIL, and BOOST.
 A long push of the lower button accesses WALK mode, where the bike powers itself at a walking speed.
-The bike has a power button on the left side of the downtube that is housed within a stainless steel ring.
-Turning the bike on with large fingers is a bit of a challenge as the power button depresses deep inside the recess.
+The bike features a power button located on the left side of the downtube, housed within a stainless steel ring.
+Turning the bike on with large fingers is a bit of a challenge, as the power button is depressed deep inside the recess.
 Below the power button is a slot for the key that allows you to unlock and remove the battery.

 ari wire peak 2.0 comp - a clean and clear display sits aside the 55mm ari stem.